Oskar Spate: Career

 Spate's dissertation was admired, but his strong political beliefs made an academic career in England unlikely.
 After a year as a tutor in Reading, he took up a position at the University of Rangoon in Myanmar (then Burma) in 1937.
 There he became interested in the colonial struggle for independence, and produced a steady stream of high-quality work on the geography of Myanmar.
 When World War II broke out, Spate joined he army as a volunteer and was seriously injured in the first Japanese raid on the Rangoon airport.
 He was evacuated to India, where he recuperated, wrote poetry, and served in the unusual capacity of a military censor.
 In 1944, he moved to the Inter-Service Topographical Department in New Delhi (and later Kandy, Sri Lanka) where he was a major in charge of the section of the office dealing with Burma.

 In 1947, Spate returned to England, where he served briefly as a lecturer at the Bedford College for Women, which was part of the University of London before taking up a permanent position at the London School of Economics.
 Spate appeared to have achieved a comfortable and prestigious academic position as a specialist in South Asian geography – it was during this time he was involved in the creation of the book The Changing Face of Asia and served on the Punjab Boundary Commission that was involved in the partition of Pakistan from India.
-However, Spate left England in 1951 to become the Foundation Professor of Geography at the newly established Australian National University.
+However, Spate left England in 1951 to become the Foundation Professor of Geography in the Research School of Pacific (and Asian) Studies at the newly established Australian National University.
 Spate was given carte blanche to organize the department and train students, and ended up having a large impact on geography as a discipline in Australia.
 In 1954, his work India and Pakistan: A General and Regional Geography was released to wide acclaim as one of the most magisterial and complete geographies of the country.
 Firmly established as an expert in South Asia, Spate turned his attention to Australia and the Pacific more broadly.